 3. Increase your employer’s pension contributions

-If you have a workplace pension, it could be possible to increase the amount your employer pays in by fully embracing Auto Enrolment.
-From October 2018 it will be a legal requirement for your employer to make a minimum contribution of 1% of your annual salary through Auto-Enrolment.
+If you have a workplace pension, it could be possible to increase the amount your employer pays in by fully embracing Auto-Enrolment.
+From 6 April 2018 it will be a legal requirement for your employer to make a minimum contribution of 2% of your annual salary through Auto-Enrolment.
 Depending on the nature of your workplace scheme, it may be possible for your employer to match your contributions to a set amount.
 If contribution matching is on offer, increasing the amount you save into your pension will help unlock higher contributions from your employer.

 4. Find your old pensions

 No matter how short your career, it’s likely you’ll have had more than one employer, which means more than one workplace pension.
 If you can’t remember where the old ones are or how much they’re worth, you’ll need to track them down.

 The government’s Pension Tracing Service lets you enter some basic details about your old employer to help locate the contact details of the pension provider.
 You’ll have to contact them individually to find out how much your pots are worth and to update your contact details.